xplwowi/fit2subs/README.md

  - clone or download *this* repository
  - run fit2subs.py with options described below, in **Usage** section
  - you can play with some sample diving / non-diving activities available in folder *fit-files*

+And please, don't judge diving profiles from fit-files folder.
+Some errors and violations were forced intentionally to collect data for FIT protocol reverse engineering.
+I dived with second computer and tried switching Garmin to wrong tanks, violating MODs, setting sick depth and time alarms, ...

 ### Usage